felixsuwarno/SaaS_Flowlytics-Subscription_Revenue-Product_Analytics-Revenue_Reconciliation_Analytics/README.md

 **3. FINANCIAL DATA VALIDATION — DECEMBER 2025 BILLING AUDIT**

-  1. Which active subscriptions did not generate a billing invoice in December 2025?
+  1. Which active subscriptions did not generate a billing invoice in December 2025, and how much recurring revenue was not billed?
-  2. Which December 2025 billing invoices were generated for subscriptions that were not active in that month?
+  2. Which December 2025 billing invoices were generated for subscriptions that were not active that month, and how much was overbilled?
-  3. Which December 2025 billing invoices have not been fully paid, or were paid later than the expected payment window?
+  3. Which December 2025 billing invoices have not been fully paid or were paid outside the expected payment window, and how much billed revenue remains uncollected?

 <br>